Authentic pasta recipes & more.

-We feature the best pasta recipes – authentic, classic and creative recipes, quick and easy how-to preparation videos, healthy Mediterranean diet tips, dining and travel recommendations, and more.
+We feature authentic pasta recipes, how-to pasta cooking and preparation videos, healthy Mediterranean diet tips, dining and travel recommendations and more.

-Are you ready?
-You’re about to join us for a must-have pasta experience:
+Are you ready to join us for a must-have authentic pasta recipes experience?

-- Authentic, classic and creative pasta recipes and techniques that will enable you to compete with the best Italian restaurants – right in your own kitchen.
+- Classic and creative authentic pasta recipes and techniques that will enable you to compete with the best Italian restaurants – right in your own kitchen.

 - Satisfy every food craving you have with recipes that bring out pasta’s flavor, texture, and infinite variety.

-- Make and enjoy pasta recipes for breakfast, lunch, snack, or dinner.
+- Make and enjoy authentic pasta recipes for breakfast, lunch, snack, or dinner.

 - Learn why we lean to the crunchier side of Al Dente in most of our pasta recipes.

-- Watch how-to videos of our guest chefs and talented amateur cooks preparing recipes of authentic dishes or their own creative inventions.
+- Watch how-to videos of our guest chefs and talented amateur cooks preparing authentic pasta recipes and their own creative inventions.

-- WARNING: some of our recipes and techniques are so simple ANYONE can learn them.
+- WARNING: some of our authentic pasta recipes and techniques are so simple ANYONE can learn them.

-We hope you like the site and enjoy: trying out some of our recipes — authentic recipes, classic recipes and creative recipes; viewing our how-to pasta preparation videos; perhaps learning something new about pasta, the Mediterranean diet, health-tips, dining and travel in Italy; and more.
+We hope you like the site and enjoy trying out some of our creative, classic and authentic pasta recipes; viewing our how-to pasta cooking and preparation videos; perhaps learning something new about pasta, the Mediterranean diet, health-tips, dining and travel in Italy; and more.
 Thank you for visiting and please send in your comments.
 We’re always improving the site and want to hear your opinion on what you might like to see here.

 Some Pasta history [ Wikipedia excerpt ]